Because I grew up

 I had church friends whose parents were entirely cultish.
 Lots of rules!
 Rules about everything, ’cause cultists aren’t big on free will.
 What the kids could or couldn’t do.
 What was sinful and what wasn’t.
 Some of the reasoning you could totally understand (can’t go to school dances, ’cause the kids are unchaperoned and rub up on one another), and some you really couldn’t (can’t read

 To be clear: The church and its pastors did not hand down edicts telling parents to behave this way.
-But if you wanted to behave this way… well, they’d put you in touch with Fundamentalist “experts” and their resources, and they’d show you how to be the bestest Fundie ever.
+But if you wanted to behave this way… well, they’d quickly put you in touch with Fundamentalist “experts” and their resources, and they’d show you how to be the bestest Fundie ever.
 Didn’t know how to put your kids under heel?
 They’d point you to James Dobson or Bill Gothard.
 Didn’t know how to vote?
 They’d point you to Jerry Falwell Sr. or Gary Bauer.
 Wanted to know how the Communists and Satanists were secretly behind everything you didn’t like?
 Yep, they had all sorts of conspiracy-theory literature to tell you why you were right and good to fear everything, to shelter your family from the world, and to rule them with an iron fist.

 It’s why just about every heretic church is just as legalistic as Fundamentalists.
 The system just works with the authoritarianism.
 Works great!